Section author: Raphaël Amiard

 procedure Proc; function Func return Integer;

-Here's another variation on the Week example:
+Here's another variation on the previous example:

-- Parameters can have default values.
+In this example, we see that parameters can have default values.
 When calling the subprogram, you can then omit parameters if they have a default value.
 Unlike C/C++, a call to a subprogram without parameters does not include parentheses.

 We can then call our subprogram this way: